Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for bitcoin development.
+You can use Qt Creator as an IDE, for freecash development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.